The Neurobiology of Trauma

 This is important because once you're able to better tolerate stress, your body will not produce as much cortisol when you move toward Phases 3 - 8 of EMDR, also known as the activation and reprocessing phases.
 This means that you will be able to maintain dual awareness, the ability to be aware of your safety in the present, while also being able to focus on a traumatic event, at the same time.

-This is why Phase 2 of EMDR (resourcing) is so important for effective treatment outcomes!
+This is why Phase 2 of EMDR (preparation and resourcing) is so important for effective treatment outcomes!
 Once the hippocampus is able to stay online, the brain will be able to take the information and learning from the amygdala and encode it all into memory.
 This is what turns a re-living into an actual memory.